Basic example message queues reader and writer

 It sets the permission bits for the message queue, allowing read and write access for all users.

-open an existing queue?
+Can mq_open open an existing queue?

 See Answer

-Yes, if the queue with the specified name already exists, mq_open
+Yes, if the queue with the specified name already exists, mq_open will open that existing queue.

-What happens if the queue with queue_name
+What happens if the queue with queue_name does not exist?

 See Answer

-will create a new queue with the given name.
+If the queue does not exist, and O_CREAT is specified, mq_open will create a new queue with the given name.

-handle errors during queue creation?
+How does mq_open handle errors during queue creation?

 See Answer

-returns -1 on failure.
+mq_open returns -1 on failure.
 You can check errno for specific error details.

 Common issues include insufficient permissions or system resources.

-as the last parameter?
+Why pass NULL as the last parameter?

 See Answer

-is used for setting message queue attributes.
+The last parameter (struct mq_attr) is used for setting message queue attributes.

-indicates using default attributes.
+Passing NULL indicates using default attributes.

 Can multiple processes open the same message queue?